percona/pxb-docs/docs/xtrabackup-option-reference.md

 This option filters tables to be backed up based on their fully qualified names.

-!!! note "Mutual exclusion"
+!!! note "Interaction with `--databases`"

-    `--tables` and `--databases` are mutually exclusive.
-Supplying both in the same command line causes XtraBackup to ignore one of them (currently `--databases`).
-Use only one of the options per backup operation.
+    Do not use both options in the same command.
+The backup may not contain the data you intended to back up and risks data loss on restore. `--databases` is applied first as a high-level filter and can override `--tables`.
+Use only one per backup, or use `--tables-file` with `--databases` to combine specific tables with full databases.
+See [Create a partial backup](create-partial-backup.md#filtering-behavior-with-examples).

 Accepted syntax: